lege-ferenda/Run-Analysis/README.md

 5.Calculates for every variable the mean for each combination of subject and activity.
 6.Exports the result in a .txt format file

-For more details about the variables and the process of clening the original data, please see the Codebook, located in the Run Analysis repo.
+For more details about the variables and the process of cleaning the original data, please see the Codebook, located in the Run Analysis repo.